✔ No account fees or minimums ✔ Up to 4.20% APY

 Minimalism is a lifestyle choice that centers on embracing simplicity and eliminating physical, mental, or emotional clutter.
 Financial minimalism is an extension of that idea.
 It advocates for spending less on material items and investing your time, money, and energy into experiences that enrich your life in some way.

 Becoming a financial minimalist can help you to improve your money situation if you’re able to pay down debt, grow savings, and invest to build wealth while still enjoying life.
-Adopting a minimalist finance approach can take some getting used to but can have a significant payoff and lower your financial stress too.
+Adopting a minimalist finance approach can take some getting used to, but can have a significant payoff, including less financial stress.

 Read on to learn: